Math Topics

 Note that students can now avoid using a copy and paste technique from Internet resources to a research project.
 If they use Web 2.0 tools noted above, their highlighted text and those same notes that they might have put in a Word document can be created and stored online rather than on the desktop computer.

 Students need to learn appropriate methods for citing the information they have directly quoted, summarized, or paraphrased from others.
-Common methods include MLA, APA, Turabian, and Chicago.
+Common citation methods include MLA, APA, Turabian, and Chicago.
 Sites that generate citations are available to help writers put references in appropriate format.
+Tools such as Quillbot, powered by AI, will help with learning to paraphrase.
+Quillbot is also a grammar and plagiarism checker and AI detector.

 Crediting ideas from others is part of academic integrity.
 Teachers might also discuss plagiarism with their students, as sometimes students don't realize they are plagiarizing.
 See Dr. Patricia Deubel's publication, available at CT4ME: Plagiarism: Prevention is the Name of the Game.